DotmanL/Blog-Microservice/README.md

 # Blog-Microservice
-A repository containing codes for dummy blog site with microservice architecture
+A repository containing codes for dummy blog site with microservice architecture as taught in the Stephen Grinder Udemy Course on Microservices